ruyiweicas/mxnet-stacked_hourglass/readme.md

 # mxnet version stacked hourglass network

+## Network
-This repo is made for mxnet-gluon version stacked hourglass network.
-Will be done in this two weeks.
+This repo is a mxnet-gluon version of stacked hourglass network.Stacked hourglass network usually used for backbone for pose estimation architecture.

-Now I have defined the network.Data iter has not been written.I will done this work during this week.
+## Dataset
+Mpii human pose dataset.